Automation Branching

 When to Use Branching

-Tailoring an email to contacts based on the Category listed in their ATS profile.
+Tailoring workflows based on static values, such as Category in a contact's ATS profile.

 In this example we'll be setting up branching to filter candidates by their Category, but the same steps will apply for any criteria you filter on.

 - Begin building your automation as normal.
-For help building an automation, see Creating an Automation and Configuring Settings.
+For help building an automation, see Creating an Automation .

 - Create your main list of contacts to funnel into branches.
 In this scenario, since we'll be branching candidates into three categories, we will add candidates that have any category and a Status of "New Lead".